Significant differences with J GAAP, already causing GAAP differences between the two standards

 During the past 10 years, cryptos have diversified from payment types (first generation) to platform types (second generation).

-Among the platform type cryptos, some are held not with the intention of using it to make payments or getting exposure to price movements, but with an intention of using it to interact with a blockchain platform (an example would be EOS).
+Among the platform type cryptos, some are held not with the intention of using it to make payments or getting exposure to price movements, but with an intention of using it to interact with a blockchain platform (an example would be ETH).

 In these cases, FVTPL (mark-to-market through the profit and loss statement) might not represent the substance of the transaction.